TheDammedGamer/DiscogsPS/readme.md

     3. [ ] Check For Pagination and Get All Pages
 - `Get-DiscogsPSReleaseRating`
     1. [x] ~~Add Intelligent Error handeling as per API Docs~~
-    1. [ ] Implement a DiscogsRelease object and add pipeline input
+    1. [ ] Implement a DiscogsReleaseRating object and add pipeline input
 - `Get-DiscogsPSMaster`
     1. [x] ~~Add Intelligent Error handeling as per API Docs~~
     2. [ ] Implement a DiscogsMaster Objects and return this object